ACL Injury : Anterior Cruciate Ligament sprain

-The doctor might recommend the wearing of a knee brace and administering anti-inflammatory drug to the athlete.
-These drug include Ibuprofen which relieves pain and ease swelling.
+The doctor might recommend the wearing of a knee brace and administering an anti-inflammatory drug to the athlete.
+These drugs include Ibuprofen which relieves pain and eases swelling.
 Upon the subsiding of pain, the doctor will plan for a rehabilitation program for the athlete to help strengthen the muscles around the knee.
 Rehabilitation will serve to strengthen the knee and stabilize the knee joint and prevent it from more damage.

-Surgery might be considered for people in sporting activity that deals with a lot of pivoting and jumping.
-The surgery is necessary when the athlete want to return to the field in the shortest time possible.
+Surgery might be considered for people in a sporting activity that deals with a lot of pivoting and jumping.
+The surgery is necessary when the athlete wants to return to the field in the shortest time possible.
 Surgery is recommended if:

-• The athletic patient want to return to sport soon
+• The athletic patient wants to return to sport soon

-• There is big damage to the knee.
-For instance if it involves more than one ligament or the cartilage in the knee is damaged
+• There is a big damage to the knee.
+For instance, if it involves more than one ligament or the cartilage in the knee is damaged

 • The patient is young and active